VolatianaYuliana/rails-project/README.md

 ```
 rails s -p 4001
 ```
-And now you can visit the site with the URL http://localhost:3000
+And now you can visit the site with the URL http://localhost:4001

 ## How to repopulate the list of treatments periodically?
 Add the data in the **/db/seeds.rb**.

 I created a cron that repopulates the database monthly.
-But if you want to modify the period according to your need, modify the file **/config/schedule.rb**.
+If you want to modify the period according to your need, modify the file **/config/schedule.rb**.

 ## How admin can provide the translations for the treatments?